sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/cloud-deployment-intro/README.md

 # Intro to Cloud Deployment

-Traditionally, hosting something on the public internet involved these steps:
+Hosting something on the public internet traditionally involves these steps:

 1. Purchase a domain from a domain registrar
 2. Create a DNS record that points your domain to the IP address of your office or data center